Interprofessional Behavioral Health Training for Integrated Primary Care Practice

 Statement of Problem

 Surveys estimate that mental health conditions occur among at least 20 percent of children and adolescents, yet less than 30 percent of children with significant mental health needs receive services.
-Additionally, children of racial and ethnic minority groups are about half as likely to access outpatient mental health services than non-Hispanic white children.
+Additionally, children from racial and ethnic minority groups are about half as likely to access outpatient mental health services than non-Hispanic white children.
 On average, there is a delay of 8-to 10-years between the first signs of symptoms and engagement in treatment; children experience worsening conditions during crucial, developing years.
+Since the onset of the COVID-19 pandemic, need for mental health services has increased among youth, and access challenges have worsened, particularly in high need/high demand areas.
 Access to mental health care is a particular challenge in Philadelphia with only 22 percent of adolescents with a mental health disorder between ages 13 and 18 receiving mental health services.

 CHOP has been engaged in discussions with leaders from the Department of Behavioral Health and Intellectual Disabilities (DBHIDS).
 DHBIDS has a substantial investment in developing integrated services in primary care and has clearly articulated that providing integrated services to children in primary care is a major goal.
-The researchers on this project will continue to partner with them to implement a sustainability plan whereby clinical services rendered by interns in the Cobbs Creek and South Philadelphia Primary Care Centers can generate revenue to offset the costs of training.
+The researchers on this project will continue to partner with them to implement a sustainability plan whereby clinical services rendered by interns in the Karabots, Cobbs Creek, South Philadelphia, CHOP Main Campus, and Roxborough Primary Care Centers can generate revenue to offset the costs of training.

 Children's Hospital of Philadelphia, PolicyLab.
 Interprofessional Behavioral Health Training for Integrated Primary Care Practice [Online].
 Available at: http://www.policylab.chop.edu [Accessed: plug in date accessed here].